 A Dire Situation

-Further examination did not produce good news, for the scientists came to the startling conclusion that the ozone layer was being depleted at a rapidly increasing rate.
-More research was required to determine the culprit, fluorocarbons, those complex chemicals so vital to the air conditioning industry and also used in aerosols.
+Further examination did not produce good news—the scientists came to the startling conclusion that the ozone layer was being depleted at a rapidly increasing rate.
+More research was required to determine the culprit, fluorocarbons, those complex chemicals, so vital to the air conditioning industry and also used in aerosols.

 How the Ozone Layer Was Saved

-The cure was not easy, for it took an intense international effort to replace just about all of the air conditional coolants on the planet with a safer alternative that did not contain any chlorine or fluoride.
-Now some 30-plus years later, the scientific community has determined the health of the ozone layer is significantly improving in such a way that skin cancer from ultraviolet radiation had been immensely reduced.
+The cure was not easy, for it took an intense international effort to replace just about all of the air conditioning coolants on the planet with a safer alternative that did not contain any chlorine or fluoride.

 © 2019 Harry Nielsen